rya-sge/2FA-yubikey/readme.md

 enabled).
 3. A password reset process sending a token by email.
 4. A possibility to disable the 2FA for a user.

+### Authentication

+- Regarding password authentication, we will use strong authentication using a challenge-response protocol.
+This means that we do not send the password to authen- ticate.
+Instead, we receive a challenge, which is a random value (e.g. 128 bits) and we have to compute a response using a MAC algorithm and a key.
+In this lab, we are going to use the HMAC-SHA256 algorithm.
+The key for the MAC will be derived from the password using a hash function of your choice.1
+- For the second factor, using the Yubikey, we will use the PIV authentication (https:// developers.yubico.com/PIV/, https://docs.rs/yubikey/0.5.0/yubikey/piv/index. html).
+Regarding the signature algorithm, we will use the ECDSA signature algorithm over the elliptic curve P-256.
+You do not need to understand the advantages and problems of these various algorithms in this class.

 ## Interesting file